 And since loans are no longer an eligibility requirement, even more homeowners qualify.

 While there’s no arguing with free money, you’ll want to weigh some factors and make sure it’s the right option for you and your project.

 Timelines are a bit uncertain, and grant processing might take a while as CalHFA and lenders navigate the new process together.

-There are tax implications for the free money that is given to you for the project.
+There are tax implications for the free money that you receive.
 Consult with a tax professional about how this will impact your annual taxes.

 The application requires lots of documentation and steps to follow to ensure the homeowner receives the grant.
 Your builder will also have to work with the lender to provide progress documentation and arrange site inspections.
 All the more reason to work with a trusted expert partner like Otto!
 We know our way around the grant program and can help you get the funds to help build your ADU.

-Otto is a proud supporter of the CalHFA ADU grant program and can help match you with an approved lender!
+As an HPP Cares Preferred Partner, Otto is very familiar with the CalHFA ADU grant program and can help guide you through the process.
+And if you need a loan, Otto can match you with an approved lender.
 Talk to an Otto representative today about the grant process and start planning the backyard cottage of your dreams.